offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

  * `{bm} cluster autoscaler` - A component that automatically scales the number of nodes in a cluster based on need.

- * `{bm} deployment` - A Kubernetes resource that is similar to a replica set but provides extra functionality for gracefully updating pods to a new version and rolling them back to previous versions.

- * `{bm} daemon set` `{bm} /(DaemonSet)/` - A Kubernetes resource that ensures a set of nodes always have an instance of some pod running.
+ * `{bm} daemon set` - A kind that ensures a set of nodes always have an instance of some pod running.

- * `{bm} job` - A Kubernetes resource that launches as a pod to perform some one-of task.
+ * `{bm} job` - A kind that launches as a pod to perform some one-off task.

+ * `{bm} cron job` - A kind that launches jobs on a repeating schedule.

- * `{bm} ConfigMap` - A Kubernetes resource for configuring the applications running in a pod.
+ * `{bm} configuration map/(config map|configuration map)/i` - A kind for configuring the containers running in a pod.

+ * `{bm} secret` - A kind for security-related configurations of the containers running in a pod.

  * `{bm} millicpu/(millicpu|millicore)/i` - A millicpu is 0.001 CPU cores (e.g. 1000 millicpu = 1 core).

- * `{bm} persistent volume` - A Kubernetes resource that represents non-ephemeral disk space.
+ * `{bm} persistent volume` - A kind that represents non-ephemeral disk space.

- * `{bm} persistent volume claim` - A Kubernetes resource that claims a persistent volume, essentially acting as a marker that the persistent volume is claimed and ready to use by containers within the cluster.
+ * `{bm} persistent volume claim` - A kind that claims a persistent volume, essentially acting as a marker that the persistent volume is claimed and ready to use by containers within the cluster.

+ * `{bm} governing service` - A headless service for a stateful set that lets the pods of that stateful set to discover each other (peer discovery).

+ * `{bm} control plane` - The distributed software that controls and makes up the functionality of a Kubernetes cluster, including the API server and scheduler used for assigning pods to worker nodes.

+  * `{bm} controller` - A piece of software running on the control plane that provides some functionality.
+This includes doing the work of reconciling observed state to desired state (reconciliation loop) and / or supporting new kinds.
+Kinds such as pods, stateful sets, nodes, etc.. all have controllers backing them, and custom controllers can be written and deployed by users.

 `{bm-error} Did you mean endpoints?/(endpoint)/i`

+`{bm-error} Use the proper version (e.g. DaemonSet should be Daemon set)/(ConfigMap|ReplicaSetStatefulSet|CronJob)/`

 `{bm-error} Missing topic reference/(_TOPIC)/i`